[Disclosure: Cards from our partners are reviewed below.]

 Any goal you want to achieve will be easier if you can see the results of your effort.
-You can use Credit.com’s free credit tracking tool to watch your credit improve over time.
+You can use Credit.com’s free credit report summary to watch your credit improve over time.
 In addition, many credit card issuers are now including a free FICO score online and on cardholders’ monthly statements.

 4. Wait a Year

 In most cases, secured credit card users will need a year’s worth of payment history in order to improve their credit scores enough to qualify for a standard credit card.
 So when your secured card comes up for renewal, and the annual fee is due, this is an excellent time to start looking for a standard credit card to apply for.